teuk/mediabot_v3/docs/adr/0001-plugin-platform-evolution.md

 autoload is added, restart fails closed to unloaded, and `off`, disable or unload remains the immediate operator rollback.
 Quotes receive no new scope and no production channel is activated.

+MB766 makes that operator decision durable without reviving broad boot autoload.
+One core-owned, bounded and private JSON ledger records only loaded API v3 package names, exact grants, typed channel policies and enabled state.
+The entire document is validated before any restore; corrupt or unknown state loads nothing, while a package-specific runtime failure is isolated and logged.
+Partyline `off`, disable and unload remain immediate rollback and now survive restart.
+Manifests stay default-off and no package gains authority from installation alone.